Lake George New York

 Screams have been heard.

-Visitors have been touched, breathed on, hear disembodied voices, and feel unseen presences.
+They are touched, breathed on, hear disembodied voices, and feel unseen presences.

 The Dungeon Area (East Casement)